At Saxton C of E Primary School, we offer a broad curriculum which:

 Key Stage 2

 Our curriculum is organised using a 2-year rolling programme.
 This means that children in mixed-aged classes continually learn new content at an age-appropriate level without duplication.
 It also helps staff to share expertise and knowledge when planning collaboratively.
-You can see how our curriculum is organised here: 2 year rolling programme
+You can see how our curriculum is organised here: FINAL 2 year rolling programme

 The following links identify the essential body of knowledge and skills that children will learn during each year in our school.
 The right-hand column of each subject is the minimum expectation that we have established across the multi-academy trust, and this will be delivered across all our schools so that our children have the same entitlement.
 The left-hand column indicates the ways that we will deliver this learning in school.